splunk/splunk-app-splunkgit/README.md

 - Open Terminal app
 - Goto `<SPLUNK_ROOT>`
 - Stop splunk
-- Edit local/splunkgit.conf with a text editor and assign the following values:
+- Edit local/splunkgit.conf with a text editor (`open -e local/splunkgit.conf`) and assign the following values:

-        open -e local/splunkgit.conf

     - `repo_address=` The address to the repo.
 Ex: `git@github.com:splunk/splunk-app-splunkgit`
     - `user_login_name=` The login name of the repo owner in github.
 Ex: `splunk`
     - `repo_name=` The name of the github repo.
 Ex: `splunk-app-splunkgit`